 TeraBee TOF RangeFinders¶

-The TeraBee TeraRanger One and EVO family of rangefinders are lightweight, high-performance distance measurement sensors based on infrared Time-of-Flight (TOF) technology.
+The TeraBee EVO family of rangefinders are lightweight, high-performance distance measurement sensors based on infrared Time-of-Flight (TOF) technology.
 They are much faster than ultrasound and far smaller and lighter than laser-based systems.
 Their small size, high performance and low power consumption make it ideal for modern robotic applications, drone operations and automation.

 More technical information about these senors can be found below: